phthao2003/phthao2003/README.md

 ### **I'm Nguyen Thi Phuong Thao (Ivanka)**

-With a focus on ✨ _e-commerce_ ✨, I possess a blend of business acumen and technological expertise.
-Having gained valuable experience in startups, I aspire to enhance my technical skills to leverage technology for addressing real-world challenges.
+With a focus on ✨ _e-commerce_ ✨, I possess a blend of business acumen and technological skills.
+Having gained valuable experience in startups, I aspire to enhance my technical knowledge to leverage technology to address real-world challenges.
 Passionate about technology, I am eager for the opportunity to tackle programming challenges and create innovative solutions.

 I am studying with the intention of exploring the following professions: Frontend Developer, Business Analyst, Project Manager.